lachezar/Rails-4-ToDo-App/README.md

 Create a folder named `todo`, clone the repo in it, then `rails new <path to the 'todo' folder>`.

-Do not forget about the [Rails insecure defaults](http://blog.codeclimate.com/blog/2013/03/27/rails-insecure-defaults/) and fix the `secure_token` with similar solution to [https://github.com/hotsh/rstat.us/blob/master/config/initializers/secret_token.rb](https://github.com/hotsh/rstat.us/blob/master/config/initializers/secret_token.rb).
+Do not forget about the [Rails insecure defaults](http://blog.codeclimate.com/blog/2013/03/27/rails-insecure-defaults/) and fix the `secret_token` with similar solution to [https://github.com/hotsh/rstat.us/blob/master/config/initializers/secret_token.rb](https://github.com/hotsh/rstat.us/blob/master/config/initializers/secret_token.rb).

 Then commit and push.